VocabHunter/VocabHunter/package/PACKAGING.md

 ### Java Packager

 Download the Java Packager.
 Choose the right link for your platform from those listed [on this page](https://mail.openjdk.java.net/pipermail/openjfx-dev/2018-September/022500.html).
+Note that this is an early access version of the Java Packager, made available for JDK 11 while [JEP 343](https://jdk.java.net/jpackage/) is being developed.

 For Mac and Linux, unpack the zip file store the directory somewhere on your system.
 For Windows, copy the two files into the following directories:

 | File               | Destination Directory |
 |--------------------|-----------------------|